kayaman/philosophy/language/conditionals_part_1.md

     (P implies Q. Read: If P, then Q)

-In orders to state the material conditional theory more precisely, we will make use of a device from logic called a **truth table**.
-A **truth table** is a way of representing hos the truth of a complex sentence depends on the truth values of its parts.
+In order to state the material conditional theory more precisely, we will make use of a device from logic called a **truth table**.
+A **truth table** is a way of representing how the truth of a complex sentence depends on the truth values of its parts.

 ### Simple example of conjunction